haka-security/haka/doc/ref/intro.rst

 Objects
 -------

-An object in Lua is a basically a table containing functions and properties.
+An object in Lua is basically a table containing functions and properties.
 Every object is documented as follow:

 .. haka:class:: Obj
     :noindex:
     :module:

-    .. haka:function:: build(param1) -> ret1
+    .. haka:method:: Obj:func(param1) -> ret1
         :noindex:
-        :module: test

         :param param1: This is how a parameter is described.
         :ptype param1: parameter type if needed
         :return ret1: This is how returned value are described.
         :rtype ret1: return type if needed

-        A function available on a module.
-This function usually is related to the object.

-    .. haka:method:: Obj:func()
-        :noindex:

         This function is a method that need to be called on an instance of the type *Obj* in this example.